Broadway Legend Jerry Herman Is Dead At 88

 "It really was very natural material to me, because I had a mother who was a glamorous lady who believed in all the things that Mame believes in.
 And so, I didn't have to study the subject matter!
 I grew up with it."

 But as the 1960s came to an end, Jerry Herman's kind of bright, gaudy show tunes seemed to go out of style.
 He suffered several failures in a row.
-Then, in 1983, he wrote the gay-themed hit, La Cage Aux Folles, which won him a second Tony Award.
+Then, in 1983, he wrote the gay-themed hit La Cage Aux Folles, which won him a second Tony Award.

 Shortly after the show opened, Herman's companion, Marty Finkelstein, died of complications from AIDS.
 And Herman was diagnosed as HIV-positive at a time when that seemed like a death sentence.

-Herman was one of the first people to receive the complex cocktail of drugs which has kept so many HIV patients alive, and he helped raise millions of dollars for AIDS research.
+Herman was one of the first people to receive the complex cocktail of drugs that has kept so many HIV patients alive, and he helped raise millions of dollars for AIDS research.
 Co-author Marilyn Stasio says Herman's HIV status spurred him to write his memoirs — and to also set some things straight.

 "One thing that really got him mad was he thought people really felt he was putting it on, the optimism and the joy and the happiness and the way he loved life.
-And he wanted to make it clear that it was true; he did.
+And he wanted to make it clear that it was true.
+He did.
 He loved every minute of life."